anetazsullivan/Waze_Project/README.md

-# Waze_Project
+# WazeProject
 This project is part of Google Analytics Certification

-Overview:
+## Overview:
-The project aims to increase overall growth by reducing monthly churn rate among Waze app users.
-The goal is to determine the number of users who uninstall or stop using the app and identify the reasons behind their decision.
+Waze's free navigation app makes it easier for drivers worldwide to get to where they want to go.
+Waze's community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.
+Waze partners with cities, transportation authorities, broadcasters, businesses, and first responders to help travel more efficiently and safely.

+This project aims to reduce the number of users who stop using or uninstall the Waze app, known as churn.
+Specifically, the focus is on monthly user churn.
+While Waze primarily focuses on increasing overall growth, improving retention rates can indicate satisfied users who continue to use the app.

+Therefore, this project aims to create a prediction model to prevent churn, improve retention, and ultimately benefit the Waze business.